tomfun/charts/stable/traefik/README.md

 ## Introduction

-This chart bootstraps Traefik as a Kubernetes ingress controller with optional support for SSL and Let's Encrypt.
+This chart bootstraps Traefik 2.0 as a Kubernetes ingress controller with custom resource definition with optional support for SSL and Let's Encrypt.

 __NOTE:__ Operators will typically wish to install this component into the `kube-system` namespace where that namespace's default service account will ensure adequate privileges to watch `Ingress`